-Some Chapels will be used for assemblies, elections, student orientation, recitals, etc., to meet the organizational and informational purposes of the College and its students purposes of the College and its students.
+Some Chapels will be used for assemblies, elections, student orientation, recitals, etc., to meet the organizational and informational purposes of the College and its students.

 Chapel Attendance

 Chapel attendance is a vital part of the student's spiritual development.
 Attendance at daily chapel is required of all students.
 A student is counted absent when not sitting in the assigned chapel seat.